-The top ten countdown begins with Alfred Hitchcock’s noir romance Notorious (1946), a dark and smoldering affair produced and set in the immediate aftermath of World War II.
+The top ten countdown begins with Alfred Hitchcock’s noir romance Notorious (1946), a dark, smoldering affair produced and set in the immediate aftermath of World War II.
 The title refers to the seedy reputation of Alicia Huberman (Ingrid Bergman), a Miami party girl with a penchant for too much drink and too many men.
-Alicia’s father is a German-American war criminal with connections to certain at-large Nazis in South America – a connection not lost on American intelligence.
+Alicia’s father is a German-American war criminal with connections to certain at-large Nazis in South America, a connection that isn’t lost on American intelligence.
 Enter Agent Devlin (Cary Grant), sent by his superiors to recruit Alicia as an undercover agent.
-Smeared by her father’s treachery and her own sordid past, Alicia lights up when Devlin shows faith in her patriotism, and agrees to the work for them – not knowing that the mission involves seducing an old family friend, Alexander Sebastien (Claude Rains).
-By the time the nature of the mission comes to light, alas, Alicia and Devlin have fallen in love, but he’s too buttoned-down and pig-headed to dissuade her from taking the assignment, and she’s too scarred by her past to walk away.
+Smeared by her father’s treachery and her own sordid past, Alicia lights up when Devlin shows faith in her patriotism, and agrees to the work for them, unaware that the mission involves seducing an old family friend, Alexander Sebastien (Claude Rains).
+By the time the nature of the mission comes to light, alas, Alicia and Devlin have fallen in love.
+But Devlin is too buttoned-down and pig-headed to dissuade her from taking the assignment, and she’s too scarred by her past to walk away.
 Their tragic miscommunication plays out in a high-stakes love triangle, when Alicia goes above and beyond the call of duty to infiltrate Sebastien’s nefarious organization.